-Farmers' Market Promotion Program (FMPP) grants are designed to increase marketing opportunities for farmers to sell directly to consumers through farmers' markets, community supported agriculture (CSA) farms, farm and roadside stands, agri-tourism activities, and other direct marketing initiatives.
-FMPP grants can go to farmer networks, coops, and associations, nonprofits, agricultural cooperatives or producer associations, local governments, economic development corporations, regional farmers' market authorities, public benefit corporations, and Tribal Governments.
+Farmers' Market Promotion Program (FMPP) grants are designed to increase marketing opportunities for farmers to sell directly to consumers through farmers' markets, community supported agriculture (CSA) farms, retail markets, and other direct marketing initiatives.
+FMPP grants can go to non-profits, agricultural cooperatives or producer associations, local governments, economic development corporations, regional farmers' market authorities, public benefit corporations, and Tribal Governments.

-By law, at least 10 percent of total FMPP funds are to support the use of Electronic Benefit Transfer (EBT) in direct marketing.
-In 2009, 35 of the 86 FMPP projects awarded, totaling \$1,757,279, went to recipients facilitating the use of EBT at markets.
+In 2009, 35 of the 86 FMPP projects awarded, totaling \$1,757,279, went to recipients facilitating the use of Electronic Benefit Transfer (EBT) at markets.
 EBT is the debit card system that Supplemental Nutrition Assistance Program (SNAP, formerly known as food stamps) participants use to receive and use their monthly food benefit.
 Many markets nationwide still do not have the technology to allow them to serve SNAP customers, reducing these customers' access to the best and most nutritious food available.